jeffakins/zillow_2017_project/README.md

  - Ordinary Least Squares
  - LASSO + LARS (alpha = 1)
  - Generalized Linear Model (power = 1: Poisson Distribution)
+ - Polynomial 2nd Degree
+ - Polynomial 3rd Degree

 ## Conclusion
-- The OLS and Lasso + Lars produced the best results with a 19% improvement over the baseline model (comparing validation data).
+- All of the models were relatively close, but the Polynomial 3rd degree regression model produced the best results with a 20% improvement over the mean baseline model (comparing validation data).
 Therefore, these models do show that they could be used to produce a prediction for home values; however, the error is still high at over $180,000 RSME.
 Additional refining would need to be done in order to use this model as a reliable predictor of home values.